mcdragonsi/martin-blog/content/post/Bike-trip-round-the-USA-2013/2013-06-05-day-1-of-29-flying-there-for-a-long-time.md

 First item on the menu is an apology.
 This was typed on my Samsung Galaxy phone and considering the quality of my usual typing on its virtual keyboard I think I will probably have some absolute spelling gems ;-)

 12am
 We should have taken off at 11am but I am not really sure we did.
 The weather up here very sunny and best of all you guys in Pembrokeshire might have seen me as we flew over Fishguard.
-I could actualy recognize the Cleddau river, Haverfordwest and what really put a smile on my face was a clear view of Marloes sands, Skomer and even Gateholm.
+I could actually recognize the Cleddau river, Haverfordwest and what really put a smile on my face was a clear view of Marloes sands, Skomer and even Gateholm.
 Sooooo great :-D am grinning ear to ear.
 Literally.
 Just been served the nibbly bits which comprised of a microscopic bag of pretzels.
 Richmeister probably assumes we shoul all be on a diet.

 12:30